nrkno/core-icons/lib/readme.md

 - Logos have `nrk-logo-` prefix like `nrk-logo-nrk`

+### Preview

+Contains preview-versions of icons or logos for testing purposes.
+These resources should **not** be used in a production context

+- All preview files have `-preview` added to the apropriate logo or icon prefix like `nrk-logo-preview-nrk`
+- Any file in the preview context may be removed or altered in minor or patch releases
+- When ready, a preview resource will be added to the apropriate context (icon/logo/expressive) and will be mentioned in the [release-notes](https://github.com/nrkno/core-icons/releases)

 ## Browse icons

 Search among all icons, including variants using the search field below or download the appropriate ZIP archive containing the icons you need in the left menu.